Agenda 2030: Challenges for us all

 The Ideas section, which is dedicated to another highly topical issue — the current perception of Islam — suggests considering a reinterpretation of the Koran and the sharia.
 This issue of the Courier also features a reference text on the Different Aspects of Islamic Culture.
 Launched in 1977, in the wake of a monumental work produced by UNESCO Publishing on general and regional histories, this comprehensive work was completed in November 2016, with the publication of two volumes that constitute an important contribution to the current debate on Islam.

 In the Trending section for the April-June 2017 quarter, the Courier celebrates the launch of the World Book Capital programme in Conakry on 23 April and the International Jazz Day, with the Cuban pianist Chucho Valdés on 30 April in Havana.
 The Courier also participates in the celebration of several other international days such as the World Press Freedom Day on 3 May, the World Oceans Day on 8 June, and the International Day for the Elimination of Sexual Violence in Conflict on 19 June.

-This issue of the Courier also invites you toto become better acquainted with Our Guest, Alphadi, the “Wizard of the desert”.
-Finally, , join us as we delve into the peculiar and largely unknown world of Jeju Island’s haenyeo, the women divers from the Republic of Korea.
+This issue of the Courier also invites you to become better acquainted with Our guest, Alphadi, the “Wizard of the desert”.
+Finally, join us as we delve into the peculiar and largely unknown world of Jeju Island’s haenyeo, the women divers from the Republic of Korea.
 Discover, through the stunning images in the Zoom section, the exceptional destinies of these extraordinary women.